-a.
-If the effluent from an experimental facility exhausts through a holdup tank which closes automatically on high radiation levels, the assumption shall be used that 10% of the gaseous activity or aerosols produced will escape.

-b.
-If the effluent from an experimental facility exhausts through a filter installation designed for greater than 99% efficiency for 0.3 micron particles, the assumption shall be used that 10% of the aerosols produced escape.

-c.
-For materials whose boiling point is above 55 C and where vapors formed by boiling this material could escape only through an undisturbed column of water above the core, the assumption shall be used that 10% of these vapors escape.

-7. Each fueled experiment shall be controlled such that the total inventory of iodine isotopes 131 through 135 in the experiment is no greater than 1.5 curies and the maximum strontium-90 inventory is no greater than 5 millicuries.

-8. If an experiment container fails and releases material which could damage the reactor fuel or structure by corrosion or other means, physical inspection shall be performed to determine the consequences and the need for corrective action.

-9. Experiments shall not occupy adjacent fuel-element positions in the B- and C-rings.
+- a.
+If the effluent from an experimental facility exhausts through a holdup tank which closes automatically on high radiation levels, the assumption shall be used that 10% of the gaseous activity or aerosols produced will escape. - b.
+If the effluent from an experimental facility exhausts through a filter installation designed for greater than 99% efficiency for 0.3 micron particles, the assumption shall be used that 10% of the aerosols produced escape. - c.
+For materials whose boiling point is above 55 C and where vapors formed by boiling this material could escape only through an undisturbed column of water above the core, the assumption shall be used that 10% of these vapors escape. - 7.
+Each fueled experiment shall be controlled such that the total inventory of iodine isotopes 131 through 135 in the experiment is no greater than 10 micro curies and the maximum strontium-90 inventory is no greater than 35 nanocuries. - If an experiment container fails and releases material which could damage the reactor fuel or structure by corrosion or other means, physical inspection shall be performed to determine the consequences and the need for corrective action. - 9.
+Experiments shall not occupy adjacent fuel-element positions in the B- and C-rings

-1. This specification is intended to provide at least one level of review of any proposed operation of the reactor in order to minimize the possibility of operations of the reactor which could be dangerous or in violation of administrative procedures or the technical specifications.
-The exception is made in the case of those few very well characterized operations which are necessary for routine checkout of the reactor and its systems, provided that those operations have been defined by written procedures which have been reviewed and approved by the Reactor Supervisor and the Reactor Operations Committee.

-2. This specification is intended to limit the reactivity of the system so that the Safety Limit would not be exceeded even if the contribution to the total reactivity by the experiment reactivity should be suddenly removed.

-3. This specification is intended to limit the power excursions which might be induced by the changes in reactivity due to inadvertent motion of an unsecured experiment.
-Such excursions could lead to an inability to control the reactor within the limits imposed by the license.

-4. This specification is intended to reduce the possibility of damage to the reactor or the experiments due to release of the listed materials.

-5. This specification is intended to reduce the possibility of damage to the reactor in case of accidental detonation of the listed materials.

-6. This specification is intended to reduce the severity of the results of accidental release of airborne radioactive materials to the reactor room or the atmosphere.

-7. This specification is intended to reduce the severity of any possible release of these fission products which pose the greatest hazard to workers and the general public.

-8. This specification requires specific actions to determine the extent of damage following releases of materials.
-No theoretical calculations or evaluations are allowed.

-9. This specification prevents serious modification of the neutron distribution which could affect the ability of the control rods to perform their intended function of maintaining safe control of the reactor.
+- 1. This specification is intended to provide at least one level of review of any proposed operation of the reactor in order to minimize the possibility of operations of the reactor which could be dangerous or in violation of administrative procedures or the technical specifications.
+The exception is made in the case of those few very well characterized operations which are necessary for routine checkout of the reactor and its systems, provided that those operations have been defined by written procedures which have been reviewed and approved by the Reactor Supervisor and the Reactor Operations Committee. - 2.
+This specification is intended to limit the reactivity of the system so that the Safety Limit would not be exceeded even if the contribution to the total reactivity by the experiment reactivity should be suddenly removed. - 3.
+This specification is intended to limit the power excursions which might be induced by the changes in reactivity due to inadvertent motion of an unsecured experiment.
+Such excursions could lead to an inability to control the reactor within the limits imposed by the license. - 4.
+This specification is intended to reduce the possibility of damage to the reactor or the experiments due to release of the listed materials. - 5.
+This specification is intended to reduce the possibility of damage to the reactor in case of accidental detonation of the listed materials. - This specification is intended to reduce the severity of the results of accidental release of airborne radioactive materials to the reactor room or the atmosphere. - 7.
+This specification is intended to reduce the severity of any possible release of these fission products which pose the greatest hazard to workers and the general public. - This specification requires specific actions to determine the extent of damage following releases of materials.
+No theoretical calculations or evaluations are allowed. - This specification prevents serious modification of the neutron distribution which could affect the ability of the control rods to perform their intended function of maintaining safe control of the reactor.

+Experience has shown that experiments which are reviewed by the staff and reactor operations committee can be conducted without endangering the safety of the reactor or exceeding the limits in the technical specifications